MBtech/white-paper/book-ratings.md

 ## Currently Listening:
 1. Accessory to War (by Neil deGrasse Tyson and Avis Lang)
-2. Chaos Monkeys (by Antonio Garcia Martinez)
-3. Everything is Fucked: A Book About Hope (by Mark Manson)
+2. The Phoenix Project (by Gene Kim, Kevin Behr and George Spafford)

 ## Up Next:
 1. Do Dice Play God?: The Mathematics of Uncertainty (by Ian Stewart)
-2. The Phoenix Project (by Gene Kim, Kevin Behr and George Spafford)
-3. Logically Fallacious (by Bo Bennett)
+2. Logically Fallacious (by Bo Bennett)
+3. Good Strategy/Bad Strategy (by Richard P. Rumelt)

 ## Completed:
 1. 1984 (by George Orwell): 9/10